 5. Monitor and report on risks

-Once your project is up and running, the team has to continually monitor project risks as they go to avoid any unexpected surprises.
-Project management software is particularly handy in these situations as they allow you to easily keep track of risks in real-time as well as allow teams to easily build reports that can be sent to the necessary stakeholders to make sure the right response is crafted.
+Once your project is up and running, the team should continually monitor project risks to avoid any unexpected risks.
+Project management software is particularly handy in these situations as they allow you to easily keep track of risks in real-time.
+In addition, many have reporting features which ensure teams build the right reports to send to the necessary stakeholders.

 6. Respond to risks

-This is where all your contingency plans are put into action.
-If your team has developed a robust response or contingency plan, teams should know exactly what to do and who to look for when risks emerge.
+This is when you put your contingency plans into action.
+If your team has developed robust response or contingency plans, then teams will know exactly what to do when risks emerge.
 This allows teams to respond to changes as quickly and effectively as possible.
-In an increasingly fast-paced market, swiftly addressing risks as they emerge is vital.
+In an increasingly fast-paced market, it is essential to swiftly address risks as they emerge.

 7. Improve risk management processes

 Always look the improve your processes.
-At the end of every project, it can be valuable for teams to spend time assessing and evaluating their risk management activities to identify potential opportunities for improvement.
-This can be collated in a lessons learnt document that can then inform future risk management processes in projects.
-Risk management is a neverending process, so make sure your teams are always improving and adapting their processes as they go.
+Reviewing risk management activities at the end of each project allows teams to identify opportunities for improvement.
+You can collate this evaluation in a lessons learnt document, which your team can use to inform future risk management activities.
+Risk management is a continual process, so such reviews ensure your teams are always improving and adapting their processes.

 Risk management tools

-As risk management became more complex, people started to build different tools to help them conduct their risk management activities more accurately and effectively.
-Many of these tools have taken advantage of current technological advancements by integrating themselves into project management software.
-Teams can now easily tap into real-time data, automation capabilities and high-level calculations that can take their risk management activities to the next level.
+There are various tools which you can use to conduct risk management activities accurately and effectively.
+Many of these tools are already integrated into project management software, so you may already have access to them.
+Teams can now easily tap into real-time data, automation capabilities, and high-level calculations that will improve their risk management activities.
 Some key risk management tools include:

-RAID logs are risk management tools that allow teams to log, document and track the ongoing risks, assumptions, issues and dependencies related to a project, thus earning its short form RAID.
-RAID logs give teams greater visibility and control over their risks as all risk related factors are consolidated onto a single platform.
-This helps simplify the risk management process as well as streamline reporting activities.
-They often implement a heat map approach to help identify the most pressing risks that need to be prioritised.
+RAID logs are risk management tools that allow teams to log and track risks, assumptions, issues, and decisions (thus, the acronym).
+In addition, RAID logs ask assumptions, issues and dependencies related to a project, thus earning its short form RAID.
+These logs give teams greater visibility and control over risks, as all risk related factors are already listed.
+This simplifies the risk management process and streamlines reporting activities.
+RAID log software often includes a heat map which identifies the most pressing risks to be addressed.

 Risk Breakdown Structure

-Risk breakdown structure (RBS) is another risk management tool that organizes potential risk sources into a hierarchical framework.
-RBS typically organizes risks in terms of a risk scoring system that helps identify high-level risks and enables teams to prioritise addressing the right risks.
-It gives project managers greater clarity and visibility over both planned and unforeseen risks that may have a detrimental impact to project success.
-It typically depends on a risk assessment matrix and can be used in tandem with a risk register and repository to clearly define proceeding risk management actions.
+Risk breakdown structure (RBS) is another risk management tool that organises potential risk sources into a hierarchical framework.
+RBS typically use scoring systems to identify high-level risks.
+This enables teams to prioritise addressing the right risks.
+They give project managers greater visibility over planned and unforeseen risks, therefore reducing the impact of risks project success.
+A RBS may utilise a risk assessment matrix, and can be used in tandem with a risk register to define proceeding risk management actions.

-A risk register is a document that collates all the identified risks in a project as well as the ensuing consequences, responses and ownership of those problems.
-The risk register allows teams to have a clear understanding of all risk-related activities and processes so they can promptly address risks and potential escalating issues with minimal disruption.
-A risk register consists of many different parts that help clarify all risk management needs.
-It will typically feature an outline of risk response plans, ownerships, levels and triggers.
+A risk register is a document that collates all the identified risks, their consequences, team responses, and ownership of those problems.
+The risk register allows teams to have a clear understanding of all risk-related activities and processes.
+As a result, a team can promptly address risks and escalating issues with minimal disruption.
+A risk register will consist of different parts that clarify all risk management needs.
+It will typically feature an outline of risk response plans, ownership of the risk, ‘levels’ of risk escalation, and triggers.

 A risk repository is a comprehensive collection of all risk events identified throughout the organisation thus far.
-It aims to improve the risk management processes across the organisation by acting as a central repository through which teams can learn how to improve their risk management practices.
+It aims to improve the risk management processes across the organisation by acting as a central repository.
+A risk repository is especially beneficial for teams who are looking to improve their risk management practices.

 Take your risk management activities to the next level with pmo365

-With our intuitive RAID logs and integrative system, pmo365 consolidates all your project-related activities across your organisation onto a single platform to make sure you always have the most accurate data informing your risk management actions.
-If you want to see how we do that, make sure to see our tool in action with our free trial.
-If you want to learn more tips on how to level up your risk and project management activities, make sure to check out our blog.
+With our intuitive RAID logs and integrative system, pmo365 consolidates all your project-related activities across your organisation onto a single platform.
+This ensures you always have real-time, accurate data informing your risk management actions.
+To learn how, see our tool in action with our free trial.
+If you want to learn more tips on how to level up your risk and project management activities, check out our blog!